Here are some tips and hints on how to achieve good performance in your PlayCanvas app.

 - Look for opportunities to pack multiple textures into single images.
-For example, a greyscale opacity map can be stored in the alpha channel of a diffuse map.
-Or a greyscale gloss map can be stored in the alpha channel of a specular map.
+For example, a grayscale opacity map can be stored in the alpha channel of a diffuse map.
+Or a grayscale gloss map can be stored in the alpha channel of a specular map.
 This results in lower VRAM usage.

 - Be mindful of the number of dynamic lights in your scene.
 Keep them to a minimum.